 Reduce the mixer speed to medium once the mixture is at room temperature, then add the room temperature butter, a single piece at a time, waiting to add the next until each piece is fully incorporated.
 Increase to high speed.
 The icing might look a bit curdled at first, but it comes together, so have faith and be patient.
 Whipping can take 10-15 minutes depending on temperature and until your frosting is fluffy, spreadable and slightly glossy.
 Slow your mixer to medium-low, add the vanilla and let it incorporate completely as your final step.

 To make blueberry juice, add 1 1/2 cups of slightly mashed fresh blueberries to a medium saucepan, along with 2 Tbsp water and and 2 Tbsp sugar, cook on medium-low heat until blueberries are liquid.
 Strain through a fine mesh sieve into a clean container and let cool completely.
 Makes about 3/4 Cup of juice.
-For each cup of buttercream frosting, add 3-4 Tbsp blueberry juice and stir with a wooden spoon until thoroughly combined and uniform in color.
+For each cup of buttercream frosting, add 3-4 Tbsp blueberry juice and stir with a wooden spoon or mix on low with an electric mixer (fitted with a whisk attachment) until thoroughly combined and uniform in color.

 Adding hot syrup to the egg whites.